-The Wisconsin Academy for Rural Medicine (WARM) is a rural education program within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health.
-Medical students participate in an integrated rural core curriculum during all four years.
+Wisconsin Academy for Rural Medicine (WARM) students participate in an integrated rural core curriculum during all four years.

-In the summer before second year, students participate in WARM Welcome, a one-week enrichment experience that focuses on the cultural and historical context of rural Wisconsin, community development, team building skills and self-care strategies.
+During Phase 1, in the summer before second year, students participate in WARM Welcome, a one-week enrichment experience that focuses on the cultural and historical context of rural Wisconsin, rural community resources, and team-building skills.

 WARM students relocate to an assigned site for Phases 2 and 3 of the curriculum.
-Advocate Aurora BayCare Medical Center (part of the Eastern Academic Campus) in Green Bay, Gundersen Health System in La Crosse and Marshfield Clinic Health System (Northern Academic Campus) in Marshfield, and their respective network of rural clinics host WARM students.
+Advocate Aurora BayCare Medical Center (part of the Eastern Academic Campus) in Green Bay, Gundersen Health System (Western Academic Campus) in La Crosse and Marshfield Clinic Health System (Northern Academic Campus) in Marshfield, and their respective network of rural clinics host WARM students.
 A lottery is used to assign students to the sites.